Direct: (903) 472-0000

-The attorneys of the Oberheiden Law Group, PLLC handle federal cases on behalf of their clients in courts across the country, including federal courts in Beaumont, Lufkin, Marshall, Sherman, Texarkana, and Tyler.
-Among the distinct qualifications of the attorneys of the Oberheiden Law Group is the combination of former service for the Department of Justice and years of counsel experience with the federal criminal justice process.
+The attorneys of the Oberheiden & McMurrey, LLP handle federal cases on behalf of their clients in courts across the country, including federal courts in Beaumont, Lufkin, Marshall, Sherman, Texarkana, and Tyler.
+Among the distinct qualifications of the attorneys of Oberheiden & McMurrey, LLP is the combination of former service for the Department of Justice and years of counsel experience with the federal criminal justice process.

 - Dr. Nick Oberheiden (Founding Partner)

 Clients interested in learning more about our service or interested in a free and confidential case assessment by one of our senior attorneys should call today and speak with a former federal prosecutor or federal defense counsel at (903) 472-0000.

 - Investigation.
 The beginning of a federal case is typically cloaked in obscurity.
 Federal agents working in eastern Texas often begin an investigation without the target’s knowledge and may be weeks, months, or years before a decision is made to proceed with filing a criminal charge.
 That decision is being made by the U.S. Attorney’s Office for the Eastern District of Texas.